 Happy Friday, readers and writers.
 The thing I’ve noticed over the span of the last 6 years, is how much we’ve come to share our love for “Story.”
-When I first started writing online (reluctantly gave up my smith corona) it was all about ‘blogging’ and getting to a place of PROMINENCE by blogging with the “big dogs”, of which there are many well-known accomplished folks.
-But, here I was, blogging from a “writer” perspective; wondering if I might not ever grace the table among the bigwigs.
+When I first started writing online (reluctantly gave up my Smith Corona) it was all about ‘blogging’ and getting to a place of PROMINENCE by blogging with the “big dogs”, of which there are many well-known accomplished folks.
+Here I was, blogging from a “writer’s” perspective; wondering if I might not ever grace the table among the bigwigs.
 Consistency in my love for story keeps me afloat in this writing arena and this is where I’m supposed to be.

 Well, wonders never cease.
 These days, nearly everybody is turning a keen eye to writing and sharing their personal stories.
 When James Frye came under fire from Oprah and other critics for lying about his personal story in A Million Little Pieces, I was attempting to write my own truths… After losing the first 40,000 words of the work to computer virus and no back up files, I became disillusioned and put the idea aside.
-Needless to say, like a lot of writers, struggling to return to story, I welcome sage advice of authors who have traveled the path to publishing their story.
+Needless to say, like a lot of writers, struggling to return to story, I welcomed sage advice of authors who had traveled the publishing path.

 Where bloggers and blogging became the new ‘Black’, seemingly, story has become ‘Evergreen.’
 April is National Poetry Month ( my beginnings) but, we’re going to spend the weeks ahead discussing the Memoir.
 I’m reading Home Sweet Hardwood, an inspiring book by one of the first women to play in the sport of women’s basketball back when it was deemed “taboo.”

 I’m so enjoying Pat Mckinzie’s amazing memoir.
 Naturally, I’ll be having a conversation with several memoirists who have agreed to share their expertise with you guys.
 I cannot wait to welcome them to the forum:)